 - Difficulty: easy to moderate

-I believe the Stanton Bird Club manages this protected 372-acre plot in the city.
+The Stanton Bird Club protects this 450-acre preserve in the city.
 The preserve includes a wide meadow, which I’m sure is a great place to spot birds.
-To protect wildlife, dogs aren’t allowed, but there does seem to be some interesting human activities allowed, evidenced by a massive stone chimney (Anthony Fireplace) surrounded by stone benches.
-As for walking, there’s a ~4.4-mile network of trails, mostly wooded, with the exception of the trails by the meadow.
+To protect wildlife, dogs and mountain biking aren’t allowed.
+The preserve includes several stone memorials: The most striking is a large stone hearth set in a clearing surrounded by stone benches (Anthony Fireplace).
+Walkers, runners, and x-c skiers can enjoy the almost 5 miles of trails, much of it through beautiful mature forest.
 There is a fairly good climb here — the sanctuary encompasses the highest point in the city.
-The loop I show on my map is roughly 2.7 miles.
+The perimeter loop, on the green trail, is roughly 2.7 miles.